How do Bitcoin transactions work?

 4. Commission rate.
 The small payment miners receive for processing a transaction.
 Thus, the miner that generates a new block will receive a fee for each transaction processed within the said block.

-What Are The Different Types Of Bitcoin Address?
+What Are The Different Types Of Bitcoin Addresses?

 As noted above, a bitcoin address is also known as a public key and is the part of a bitcoin transaction that indicates where bitcoin is being sent.
 BTC addresses are 26 to 35 characters long and consist of numbers and letters.
 As of now, there are three different bitcoin address formats in use: